 It's imperative you use the correct class of weight to calibrate your Balance or Weighing Scales, otherwise you will not get accurate results from your weighing scales or balances.
 AML are always on hand if you require some advice and we also supply a range of calibrated test weights to OIML tolerances and standards.
 AML are UKAS accredited for the calibration of weigh scales and weigh balances so you can be assured of the correct advice from us.
 We are here to help!

 Below is the suggested class of weight for a particular capacity of balance or weighing scale.

 How to Handle Calibrated Test Weights?

-Great care must be taken when handling weights that are of a greater class than M1, you must always use tweezers / weight handlers and or white cotton gloves.
+Great care must be taken when handling weights that are of a greater class than M1 weight tolerance, you must always use tweezers / weight handlers and or white cotton gloves.